BrianPugh/game-and-watch-patch/README.md

     * Removed the 5 sleeping illustrations.
     * LZMA compressed SMB2 ROM and Clock graphic tiles.
     * Move Clock graphic tiles to internal flash.
+* An even further stripped version `--clock-only` that further reduces extflash size to just **139,264** bytes.
+Uses all the techniques described in `slim` plus:
+    * Removed SMB2 ROM.
+    * Set retro-go macro to just `GAME`.

 # Usage
 Place your `internal_flash_backup.bin` and `flash_backup.bin` in the root of this